 State-owned Empresa Nacional de Telecomunicaciones (Entel) is the country’s incumbent long-distance operator, also offering local telephony, DSL and satellite pay TV services.
 Its subsidiary Entel Movil is Bolivia’s largest mobile network provider.

 Bolivia’s fixed broadband services remain expensive, though the cost of bandwidth is only a fraction of what it was only a few years ago.
 Services are still unavailable in many rural and remote areas, and even in some of the major urban areas.
 Being a landlocked country, Bolivia has no direct access to submarine cable networks and must therefore connect to the rest of the world either via satellite or through terrestrial links across neighbouring countries.
 Fixed broadband services are fast migrating from DSL to fibre, while there are also cable broadband services available in some major cities.

 Since it was renationalised in 2007 Entel has focused on providing telecom services in rural areas under a project known as ‘Territory with Total Coverage’.
 This project aims to increase telecom coverage through mobile rather than through fixed networks.

 Bolivia has more than ten times as many mobile phones as fixed lines, and the trend towards fixed-mobile substitution continues.
 Besides Entel, another two companies offer mobile telephony: Tigo, wholly owned by Luxembourg-based Millicom International, and NuevaTel, trading as Viva and controlled by US firm Trilogy International.
 A proposed deal to merge Millicom’s business units in the region with those of Liberty Latin America was called off in February 2019.

-All three mobile companies offer 3G services while LTE is extensively available.
+All three mobile companies offer 3G services while LTE is available.
 Due to the poor quality, high cost, and poor reach of DSL, mobile networks have become the principal platform for voice services and data access.
 The take-up of services based on LTE has risen steadily as network builds have been increased.
-Tigo launched the first LTE services in mid-2014, followed by Viva in mid-2015 and by early 2019 both companies’ networks reached more than 60% of the population.
-The regulator noted that as of the beginning of 2018 about 90% of all internet accesses were via smartphones.
+Tigo launched the first LTE services in mid-2014, followed by Viva in mid-2015 and by early 2019 both companies’ networks reached more than 90% of the population.
+About 92% of all internet accesses are via smartphones.